s4ke/Master-Thesis/src/md/026-parallelHaskells.md

 ### Eden

-Eden [@eden; @Loogen2012] is a parallel Haskell for distributed memory and comes with MPI and PVM as distributed backends.^[The projects homepage can be found at \url{http://www.mathematik.uni-marburg.de/~eden/}.
+Eden [@eden; @Loogen2012] is a parallel Haskell for distributed memory and allows for MPI and PVM as distributed backends.^[The projects homepage can be found at \url{http://www.mathematik.uni-marburg.de/~eden/}.
 The Hackage page is at \url{https://hackage.haskell.org/package/edenmodules-1.2.0.0/}.]
 It is targeted towards clusters, but also functions well in a shared-memory setting with a further simple backend.
 However, in contrast to many other